jegorik/country-currency-app/scripts/setup/README.md

 # Scripts - Setup

 This directory contains scripts used for setting up the development environment for the Country Currency App.
+These setup scripts were organized into this directory as part of the project structure cleanup.

 ## Files